martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 Click **&#xf093; Update** to propagate the state changes.

-And finally, create the last state in the same manner.
+Finally, create the last state in the same manner.

 It should be named *SpookTakesTheStairs*.
 Set the [**&#xf000; Situation**](#xf000-situation) to: